Symas/containers/openldap/README.md

 docker-compose up -d
 ```

-## Why use a non-root container?

-Non-root container images add an extra layer of security and are generally recommended for production environments.
-However, because they run as a non-root user, privileged tasks are typically off-limits.
-Learn more about non-root containers [in our docs](https://docs.bitnami.com/tutorials/work-with-non-root-containers/).

 ## Supported tags and respective `Dockerfile` links

-Learn more about the Symas tagging policy and the difference between rolling tags and immutable tags [in our documentation page](https://docs.bitnami.com/tutorials/understand-rolling-tags-containers/).
+Learn more about our tagging policy and the difference between rolling tags and immutable tags [in our documentation page](https://docs.bitnami.com/tutorials/understand-rolling-tags-containers/).

 You can see the equivalence between the different tags by taking a look at the `tags-info.yaml` file present in the branch folder, i.e `symas/ASSET/BRANCH/DISTRO/tags-info.yaml`.